 Hidden risks involved with a carnivore diet

 I’d say all the risks associated with a carnivore diet are hidden.
 The same goes for benefits.
-We just don’t have any clinical data on this way of eating.
-We have a lot of anecdotal experiences.
-And those certainly need to be counted for.
-But we really don’t have strong data in support of this way of eating.
+We just don’t have any clinical data to support or oppose the carnivore diet.
+However, we have a lot of anecdotal experiences, and those certainly need to be taken into account.

-With that said, I don’t think a trial run of the carnivore way of eating is going to hurt you.
+With that said, I don’t think a trial run of eating carnivore is going to hurt you.
 Try eating only meat for 30 days.
 If you feel great, keep it up.
-If not, return back to a more diversified nutrition plan.
+If not, return to a more diversified nutrition plan.

-The following are risks/unknowns associated with adopting a carnivore diet over the longterm.
-Again, I think the term unknowns is more apt than risks.
-We just don’t know enough to say these are risks or not.
+The following are possible long term effects of the carnivore diet.
+I think the term ‘unknowns’ is a better word than ‘risks’.
+We just don’t know enough to say if these are risks or not.

 Changes to your gut bacteria